-- A. Food Temperature Log one should be maintained for congregate meals, home delivered meals dispatched from that site, and one for foods chilled and/or frozen for individual meals, if applicable - B. Cleaning Schedule - C. Equipment Temperature Log for all dish machines, refrigerators, and freezers. - D. Production Schedule applicable only if food is cooked at the site. - E. The current Environmental Health inspection shall be available at the site for review. - F. Staff and volunteers who are handling food shall possess a current food handlers' card that shall be available for review.
+- A. Food Temperature Log A log should be maintained for congregate meals, To-Go meals, and home-delivered meals dispatched from that site, and one for foods chilled and/or frozen for individual meals, if applicable. - B. Cleaning Schedule - C. Equipment Temperature Log for all dish machines, refrigerators, and freezers. - D. Production Schedule applicable only if food is cooked at the site.

-XIII.
+- E. The current Environmental Health inspection shall be available at the site for review. - F. Staff and volunteers who are handling food shall possess a current food handler's card that shall be available for review.

+XII.
 Program Requirements

 - A. Client Intake Sheets / Nutrition Screening - 1.
-The OCNP Contractor will ensure that each participant completes the Client Intake Sheet form (provided by DAAS) to determine his or her level of nutritional risk.
-Forms shall be completed as follows:

-- a.
-Congregate and To Go (C-1) Meal Participants At the beginning of service and then annually thereafter for clients who remain on the program. - b.
-Home Delivered and To Go (C-2) Meal Participants At the beginning of service and then quarterly thereafter for clients who remain on the program. - 2.
-OCNP Contractors are required to enter the client data into the client records management system timely but no later than the tenth (10th) business day following the month in which the intake was completed. - B. Outreach/Marketing Activities - 1.
-OCNP Contractors are required to provide outreach in the community through community organizations and other groups.
+The OCNP Contractor will ensure that each participant completes the Client Intake Sheet form (provided by DAAS-PG) to determine his or her level of nutritional risk.
+Bold and asterisked fields on the Intake Sheets are required to be completed.
+Intake Sheets shall be completed as follows: - a.
+Congregate and To Go(C-1) Meal Participants: At the beginning of service and then annually thereafter for clients who remain in the program. - b.
+Home-Delivered and To Go (C-2) Meal Participants: At the beginning of service and then quarterly thereafter for clients who remain in the program. - OCNP Contractors are required to enter the client data into the client records management system timely but no later than the tenth (10^{th)} business day following the month in which the intake was completed.

+B. Outreach/Marketing Activities:

+- 1. OCNP Contractors are required to provide outreach in the community through community organizations and other groups.
 All outreach and marketing activities shall be documented and kept on file for the annual monitoring visit conducted by DAAS-PG. - 2.
 OCNP Contractors shall develop and have handouts, brochures, and/or signs available in languages other than English and posted in locations such as churches, community service locations, and small stores serving the minority communities. - 3.
-All marketing materials must be submitted to the DAAS-PG Program Analyst at least four (4) weeks prior to disseminating and posting for review and approval. - C. Emergency Procedures - 1.
-OCNP Contractors shall have a written Emergency/Disaster Plan. - 2.
+All marketing materials must be submitted to the DAAS-PG Program Analyst at least four (4) weeks prior to disseminating and posting for review and approval.

+C. Emergency Procedures:

+- 1. OCNP Contractors shall have a written Emergency/Disaster Plan. - 2.
 Each nutrition site shall have an evacuation plan posted identifying the emergency exits and assembly areas. - 3.
 Staff must be knowledgeable of emergency procedures. - 4.
 Where feasible and appropriate, OCNP Contractors shall make arrangements for the availability of meals to participants during a major disaster, as defined in 42 U.S.C., Chapter 68, Section 5122 (2).
-Such arrangements shall be included in the Emergency/Disaster Plan. - D. Voluntary Contributions and Confidentiality - 1.
-An eligible individual who receives a meal shall be given the opportunity to contribute to the cost of the meal - 2.
-The OCNP Contractor shall develop a suggested voluntary contribution amount.
-When developing this voluntary contribution amount, the income ranges of the older individuals in the community and the Contractor's other sources of income shall be considered.
+Such arrangements shall be included in the Emergency/Disaster Plan. - D. Voluntary Contributions and Confidentiality: